Taletex/CoreAAS-based-application/README.md

 	cd aas_webapp
 	http-server -o
 	```
-   A new browser tab at the address where the web application is running will open.
+   A new browser tab at the address where the web application is running will open (localhost:8081).

 #### 4. Run the Nodejs Server and MongoDB database
 - MongoDB server.
 Execute the mongoDB community server previously installed.